lguzzon-scratchbook/gdb/README.md

-# GraphDB (Graph Database) + RBAC
+# GDB (GraphDB) + RBAC (Role Based Access Control)

-Base de datos gráfica cliente-servidor con control de acceso basado en roles (RBAC), sincronización P2P y almacenamiento en OPFS.
+Graph database with Role-Based Access Control (RBAC), P2P synchronization, and local storage in OPFS.

 ---

 [![](https://data.jsdelivr.com/v1/package/npm/gdb-p2p/badge)](https://www.jsdelivr.com/package/npm/gdb-p2p)

-## Características Principales
+## Main Features

-### ✅ **Núcleo de GraphDB**
+### ✅ **GraphDB Core**

-- Almacenamiento eficiente en OPFS
+- Efficient storage in OPFS
-- Sincronización en tiempo real entre pestañas y dispositivos
-- Operaciones CRUD para nodos y relaciones
+- Real-time synchronization between tabs and devices
+- CRUD operations for nodes and relationships
-- Serialización comprimida con MessagePack
+- Compressed serialization with MessagePack
-- Indexación automática para búsquedas rápidas
+- Automatic indexing for fast searches

 ## Advertencia

-Este proyecto está en desarrollo activo.
-No lo uses en entornos de producción hasta que alcance la fase beta o estable.
-Consulta la sección [Estado del Proyecto](#estado-del-proyecto) para más detalles.

-## Estado del Proyecto
+This project is under active development.
+Do not use it in production environments until it reaches the beta or stable phase.
+Check the [Project Status](#project-status) section for more details.

+## Project Status

+- **Phase**: Alpha
-- **Fase**: Alfa
+- **Completed Features**:
-- **Funcionalidades Completadas**:
+  - Basic queries.
-  - Consultas básicas.
+  - Distributed storage.

-  - Almacenamiento distribuido.
+- **Pending Features**:
+  - Conflict resolution module.
-- **Funcionalidades Pendientes**:
+  - Performance optimization.
-  - Módulo de resolución de conflictos.
-  - Optimización de rendimiento.

-### ✅ **Sistema de Roles (RBAC)**
+### ✅ **Role Based Access Control (RBAC)**

-- Jerarquía de roles personalizable (`superadmin`, `admin`, etc)
+- Customizable role hierarchy (`superadmin`, `admin`, etc)
-- Autenticación con Metamask
+- Authentication with Metamask
-- Permisos granulares (`read`/`write`/`delete`/`publish`)
+- Granular permissions (`read`/`write`/`delete`/`publish`)
-- Asignación de roles con caducidad automática
-- Verificación criptográfica de transacciones
+- Role assignment with automatic expiration
+- Cryptographic transaction verification

-### ✅ **Seguridad**
+### ✅ **Security**

-- Firma digital de operaciones críticas
-- Validación de permisos en tiempo real
-- Almacenamiento seguro de roles en grafo interno
+- Digital signature of critical operations
+- Real-time permission validation
+- Secure storage of roles in internal graph

+> **Important Notice**: This project is currently in the research and development phase and is not yet ready for production use.
+Please wait until it reaches the beta or stable phase before deploying it in a live environment.
+Refer to the [Project Status](#project-status) section for more details.
 ---

-## Instalación
+## Installation

 ### 1. Via NPM